-Breast Ultrasound Specialist in Gainesville, FL
+Breast Imaging Specialist in Gainesville, FL

 Diagnostic mammograms are specialized mammograms designed to solve a particular problem.
 The radiologist designs each exam in order to answer the particular question at hand.
 The Gainesville Women’s Center for Radiology was the first center to provide patients with same day results and with over 35 years of experience we are committed to providing women in and around North Central Florida with excellent care using the most advanced technology available.